 Il-konvinzjoni tad-dnub fit-tliet dispensazzjonijiet

 Alla ma jrid li ħadd jitħassar.
 That’s why God gave everything to the people to accomplish His will and save people from death.
 Madankollu, people have been given a free will to make their own choices in life.
-Every person decides which path to go: the broad way of the world, which leads to destruction, or the narrow way of life, li jwassal għall-ħajja eterna.
-Matul il-Bibbja, we see one recurring theme and that’s the great love of God.
-L-imħabba ta’ Alla, doesn’t want anyone to perish.
+They decide which path to go: the broad way of the world that leads to destruction or the narrow way of life that leads to eternal life.
+Matul il-Bibbja, we see the great love of God that doesn’t want anyone to perish.
 That’s why throughout the Bible God called the people to repentance.
 But what brought the people to repentance?
-The revelation and conviction of sin brought the people to repentance.
-How else can a person repent if a person doesn’t see his sinful state?
-How can a person turn away from his works, li jmorru kontra r-rieda ta’ Alla, if a person doesn’t consider his works evil?
-Let’s look at the conviction of sin in the three dispensations of the Bible, and how sin was revealed in each dispensation.
+The revelation and conviction of sin brought people to repentance.
+How else can a person repent if a person doesn’t see his sinful state and consider his works evil?
+Let’s look at the conviction of sin in the three dispensations of the Bible and how sin was revealed in each dispensation.

 The conviction of sin in the dispensation of God

-As mentioned in a previous blog post, we can divide the Bible into three dispensations: the dispensation of God the Father, L-Iben Ġesù Kristu (il-kelma ħajja), u l-Ispirtu s-Santu.
+As mentioned in a post tal-blog preċedenti, we can divide the Bible into three dispensations: the dispensation of God the Father, L-Iben Ġesù Kristu (il-kelma ħajja), u l-Ispirtu s-Santu.
 Madankollu, in all three dispensations, we see the continuous collaboration between the Almighty God, Ġesù; il-Kelma, u l-Ispirtu s-Santu.

 In the first dispensation of God, we see the relationship between God and His chosen people after the flesh; Iżrael (born of the seed of Jacob).